Home

 The dissolver temperature is kept at 100 degrees C, the dissolver solution is saturated by maintaining an excess of used CANDU fuel in the dissolver tank.

-Assume that a measured amount of solution from the dissolver tank is transferred into Tank T1a.
+Assume that a measured amount of solution from the dissolver tank is transferred from tank T0a to Tank T1a.

 Assume that we start with tank T1a holding a uniform warm saturated liquid HNO3 solution that contains multiple solutes.
 Assume that one solute So (uranyl nitrate hexahydrate) is dominant.
 The other non-dominant solutes are S1, S2, etc. From the perspective of the dominant solute So the fraction of each impurity Sn is: